TuhameSec/Subdo/README.md

 # Advanced Subdomain Enumeration Toolkit (ASET)

 ## Overview
-ASET (Advanced Subdomain Enumeration Toolkit) is a powerful tool for discovering subdomains, performing passive and active enumeration, port scanning, and URL enumeration.
+Subdo is a powerful tool for discovering subdomains, performing passive and active enumeration, port scanning, and URL enumeration.
 It integrates multiple tools to gather comprehensive data about the target domain and organizes the results in a structured format for further analysis.

 ## Features
 - **Passive Subdomain Enumeration** using tools like `subfinder` and Censys.io.